ouonline/luacpp/README.md

 }
 ```

 `LuaState::RegisterClass()` is used to export user-defined classes to Lua.
 It requires a string `name` as the class's name in the Lua environment, and adds a default constructor and a destructor for this class.
-If the class is already exported, `LuaState::RegisterClass()` throws a `std::runtime_error` exception.
+You can register different names with the same c++ class.

-`LuaClass::Set()` is a template function used to export member functions for this class.
+`LuaClass::SetMemberFunction()` is a template function used to export member functions for this class. `LuaClass::SetStaticFunction()` is used to export static member functions.
+Both member functions and staic member functions can be C-style functions and `std::function`s.

-Class member functions should be called with colon operator, in the form of `object:func()`, to ensure the object itself is the first argument passed to `func`.
+Class member functions should be called with colon operator in the form of `object:func()`, to ensure the object itself is the first argument passed to `func`.
 Otherwise you need to do it manually, like `object.func(object, <other arguments>)`.

 The following program displays how to use `LuaUserData` to exchange data between C++ and Lua.